jmzobitz/neonSoilFlux/README.md

   * Courtney Leung (Northwestern University)
  - 2024: Refinement to include a gapfilling routine from Zoey Werbin at Boston University as well as additional calculations of the soil flux via different approaches in Maier, M., and H. Schack-Kirchner.
 2014.
 “Using the Gradient Method to Determine Soil Gas Flux: A Review.”
 Agricultural and Forest Meteorology 192–193 (July): 78–95. https://doi.org/10.1016/j.agrformet.2014.03.006.
  - 05.2024 Renaming of pacakge to neonSoilFlux from NEONSoils and associated updates to prepare for CRAN submission.
+ - 11.2025 Update to improve efficiency and to coincide with publications of `neonSoilFlux`: An R Package for Continuous Sensor-Based Estimation of Soil CO~2~ Fluxes, published in *Methods in Ecology and Evolution*

 ## License